Skip to main content

 Unemployment

-A fee for the Unemployment Insurance Scheme is automatically withheld by the tax system from all wages paid to registered residents in the Faroe Islands.
-Foreign citizens with a temporary work permit can apply for assemption from paying this fee.
+An unemployment fund contribution is automatically withheld by the tax system from all wages paid to registered residents in the Faroe Islands.
+The fee is currently set at 0.8 percent of the income.
+Foreign citizens with a temporary work permit can apply for exemption from paying this fee.